-- Section 1.012 of the Election Code provides that the general custodian of election records must make available for public inspection any election records that are images of voted ballots or cast vote records beginning on the first day after the date of the final canvass of an election. - The law also requires the general custodian of election records to adopt procedures to ensure the redaction of any personally identifiable information of a voter that may be contained on a ballot.
+- General custodian of election records must make available for public inspection any election records that are images of voted ballots or cast vote records beginning on the first day after the date of the final canvass of an election.
+(Sec.
+1.012) - Law also requires the general custodian of election records to adopt procedures to ensure the redaction of any personally identifiable information of a voter that may be contained on a ballot.